argonsecurity/scanner-action/README.md

 #### `argon-token`

-**Required** Token provided by Argon.
-It is highly recommended to add it as a secret.
+**Required** Token provided by argon.
+This is sensitive, add this as a secret

 #### `scanners`